qeeqbox/xxe-injection/README.md

 A threat actor may interfere with an application's processing of extensible markup language (XML) data to view the content of a target's files

 ## Example #1
-1. Threat actor sends a vulnerable target a malicious request that contains a reference to an external entity (a system identifier)
+1. Threat actor sends a malicious request that contains a reference to an external entity (a system identifier)
 2. The target's XML processor replaces the external entity with the content dereferenced by the system identifier

 ## Code